 Looking after yourself when supporting a child

-Supporting a child when you may be grieving yourself can be an incredibly overwhelming and draining process.
+Supporting children, when you may be grieving yourself can be an incredibly overwhelming and draining process.
 It is very important that you look after yourself and have adequate support around you to help you through this difficult time.
 Close family and friends, or professionals like counsellors or psychologists, can be invaluable during this time.